mkdf/api-factory/README.md

 Guidance for installation and usage can be found on the [project wiki](https://github.com/mkdf/api-factory/wiki).

+The Open University develops The API Factory support by the [MK:5G Connecting Communities](https://cp.catapult.org.uk/opportunities/mk5g-connecting-communities/) project as an open-source product to the benefit of technologists, businesses, and researchers.

 The API Factory is part of the [MK Data Factory](https://github.com/mkdf/) collection of components for distributed, policy-aware data cataloguing and management.

 Vision statement: